arangodb/kube-arangodb/docs/cli/arangodb_operator_platform.md

-  import      Imports the package from the ZIP format install     Installs the specified setup of the platform merge       Merges definitions into single file registry    Points all images to the new registry
+  import      Imports the package from the ZIP format install     Installs the specified setup of the platform merge       Merges definitions into single file

 Flags:
   -h, --help   help for package